znes/angus-scenarios/README.md

 ## Must Run

-CHP Power plant smaller 10MW are modelled as must-run with a seasonal profile.
+* For the NEP2030C scenario, CHP power plants smaller 10MW are modelled as must-run with a seasonal profile.
+* For the NEP2030A scenario, > 30 GW installed conventional powerplants are must
+run with the seasonal profile.
+* Must run plants are modelled with marginal cost of zero.